Nikhil-Duttaroy/ShoopersLoop/README.md

 - React JS
 - Using a State Management Library Like Redux
 - Using Firebase
-- Creating Persistance
+- Creating Persistence
-- Using best practices to imporve performance (lazy , memo)
+- Using best practices to improve  performance (lazy , memo)
-- Using Styled Componens
+- Using Styled Components
 - How to Refactor Code Properly
 - Using Stripe
 - Hosting on heroku